Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

     cd C:\repos
     git clone https://github.com/Deltares/Veiligheidsrendement.git vrtool_repo
     ```
     | Note, the above steps are based on a Windows setup.
-If you are not familiar with Git we recommend using the [GitHub desktop tool](https://desktop.github.com/).
+If you are not familiar with Git, we recommend using the [GitHub desktop tool](https://desktop.github.com/).

-2. Navigate to your `Veiligheidsrendement` repository and then install the `vrtool` package with [Anaconda](https://www.anaconda.com/) (our recommendation):
+2. Navigate to your `Veiligheidsrendement` local directory and then install the `vrtool` package with [Anaconda](https://www.anaconda.com/) (our recommendation):
     ```bash
     cd C:\repos\vrtool_repo
     conda env create -f .config\environment.yml